SR2CNN: Zero-Shot Learning for Signal Recognition: Experiments and Results

 \subsection{Other Extensions}

 We tentatively change several unknown classes on 2016.10A, seeking to excavate more in the feature domain of data.
 As shown in Table \ref{table:3}, both known precision (KP) and unknown precision (UP) are insensitive to the change of unknown classes, proving that the classification ability of \deepmodel~are consistent and well-preserved for the considered dataset.
-Nevertheless, obviously, the unknown class CPFSK is always the hardest obstacle in the course of discrimination, since its accuracy is always the lowest as well as some isotopic classes are observed in this case.
-When class CPFSK and GFSK simultaneously play in the unknown roles, the performance loss (on both TKR and TUR) is quite striking.
-We accredit this phenomenon to the resemblances among the classes in the feature domain.
-Specifically, the unknown CPFSK and GFSK may share a considerable number of similarities with their known counterparts to a certain degree, which will unluckily mislead \deepmodel~about the further discrimination task.
+Nevertheless, obviously, the unknown class CPFSK is always the hardest obstacle in the course of discrimination.
+Since accuracy of CPFSK is always the lowest as well as some isotopic classes are observed in this case.
+Especially, when class CPFSK and GFSK simultaneously show up in the unknown roles, the performance loss (on both TKR and TUR) is quite striking.
+We speculate that the unknown CPFSK and GFSK may share a considerable number of similarities with some known classes, which will unluckily mislead \deepmodel~about the further discrimination task.